GRTC Pulse

-The GRTC Pulse (often abbreviated as The Pulse) is a bus rapid transit line in Richmond, Virginia, United States.
+The GRTC Pulse, often abbreviated as The Pulse, is a bus rapid transit line in Richmond, Virginia, United States, operated by the Greater Richmond Transit Company.
 The line runs along Broad Street and Main Street in central Richmond, between The Shops at Willow Lawn and Rockett's Landing.
 It opened on June 24, 2018, and is the third bus rapid transit service to be constructed in Virginia.
 The Pulse is the first regional rapid transit system to serve Richmond since 1949.
 The Institute for Transportation and Development Policy (ITDP), under its BRT Standard, has given the Pulse corridor a Bronze ranking.

 History

 Before the bus rapid transit system, the city was served by conventional buses operated by the Greater Richmond Transit Company.
 Bus service in the city began on February 1, 1923, and replaced the city's streetcar system when it ceased operations in 1949.
 From 1888 until 1949, the city was also served by streetcars via the Richmond Union Passenger Railway.

 Original plans for rapid transit in Richmond originated as early as the 1990s, with case studies for light rail and bus rapid transit being studied by the City of Richmond.
 In 2003, Richmond's Department of Transportation conducted a two-year feasibility study on commuter and light rail in the Greater Richmond Region.
 The studies found that the lines would be moderately successful, but population in Richmond was not dense enough to demand either said service.
 Since the studies, other independent groups have begun their own series of studies given Richmond's higher than expected population growth and the region's expected population growth.

 In 2010, formal studies began to test the feasibility of a bus rapid transit line, rather than light rail line.
 The decision to pursue BRT rather than LRT prompted mostly negative reactions from the community, who primarily preferred light rail over bus rapid transit.
 The Greater Richmond Transit Company has remained open about upgrade the Pulse's initial line to a light rail line in the foreseeable future, should ridership dictate capacity beyond that a BRT system.
 Feasibility studies, stakeholder analysis, alternative assessments, and environmental impact studies, research was complete in mid-2014.

 In late 2014, GRTC unveiled the first set of bus rapid transit plans, which involved several stations stretching from Willow Lawn down to Rocketts Landing.
 The Main Street Station would serve as the central transportation hub for the Pulse, linking the line with Amtrak, Transdominion Express, Megabus and Central Virginia Express.

 On March 17, 2015, GRTC announced that the line would be called the Pulse.